Euro IBAN accounts offer non-EEA residents and foreign business owners fast, low-cost SEPA & SWIFT transfers with stable banks across Europe.

 Table of Contents

-- What is an IBAN Account?
+- What is a Euro IBAN Account?

 - Who Can Get a Euro IBAN?

-What Is an IBAN Account?
+What Is a Euro IBAN Account?

-First of all, a European IBAN account (International Bank Account Number) is an account number that is used to verify bank account information during a transaction.
+A Euro IBAN account (International Bank Account Number) is an account number that is used to verify bank account information during a transaction.

 Who Can Get a Euro IBAN?

-Client Types That Can Open a Euro Account:
+Client Types That Can Open a Euro Account

 - EEA residents